//

 Polymath-space-definition-card

-On the job, however, it’s more often the case that my aptitude for idea synthesis, rapid learning and adaptability, inherent to multipotentialites (or polymaths), are proved to be of enormous value to the project.
+On the job, however, it’s more often the case that my aptitude for idea synthesis, rapid learning and adaptability, inherent to multipotentialites (or polymaths), have proved to be of enormous value to the project.

 The video above can also be viewed with subtitles and an interactive transcript in 22 languages at TED.com